Is 3km in 15 Minutes Achievable in 21 Days?: Complete Training Plan

 When you hit 2km and you're still on pace, that's when you know you have a real chance.
 The final 1km will hurt, but you've already proven you can run 2.2km at this pace.
 You're asking your body to do just 800m more.

-The last 200 meters, you empty the tank.
+The last 200 metres, you empty the tank.
 Whatever you have left, use it all.

-In the end, remember this important fact: hard work usually pays off.
+Remember this: hard work usually pays off.
 You've got a fighting chance here.
-The combination of building your aerobic base, practicing the pace in intervals, and racing smart gives you the best possible shot at hitting this goal.
+The combination of building your base, practising the pace in intervals, and racing smart gives you the best possible shot at hitting this goal.
 Trust the process, execute the plan, and don't be surprised if you find that extra gear when it matters most.

 If you're dealing with similar time constraints for other distances, my improve time of 3 mile run for soccer in less than a week guide offers additional quick improvement strategies.